 For the best possible appearance, vacuum brazed assemblies are typically final machined after vacuum brazing, offering a nice, aesthetically pleasing appearance where the braze joint is barely noticeable.
 The vacuum-tight assembly shown in the photo (above right) was made from four separate Al 6061-T6 components and has two cooling channels hidden within the walls of the assembly.
 Vacuum aluminum brazing typically uses a Silicon-rich aluminum alloy such as 4047 (brazing filler), which has a slightly lower melting temperature (~600°C) than the base metals to be brazed.

 Aluminum can be a difficult metal to braze because it forms an oxide layer at room temperature; therefore components are chemically etched/cleaned and sealed before use.
 The process of assembly is quick and once the thermal cycle begins, it is not uncommon to introduce a partial pressure of Mg gas to help strip residual oxides allowing for good wetting and bonding of the base material.
 As the thermal process takes place, the Silicon is both vaporized into the furnace’s vacuum and diffused into the surrounding components.
 The resulting braze joint is very close in composition to the base materials and is both strong and hermetic.

-At Altair Technologies, the process of vacuum brazing of aluminum is highly controlled and boasts a nearly perfect first-pass yield. one on of our semiconductor ESC Cooling Assemblies we brazed over 2,700 consecutive assemblies with perfect 100% yield.
+At Altair Technologies, the process of vacuum brazing is highly controlled and boasts a nearly perfect first-pass yield.
+We are able to help customers save costs and time with our batch processing capabilities.
+For one of our semiconductor ESC Cooling Assemblies, we brazed over 2,700 consecutive assemblies with a perfect 100% yield.